-The Governing Body (GB) of Stow Heath Primary school recognises and is committed to fulfilling its statutory responsibility to safeguard and promote the welfare of children in accordance with the following legislation and guidance:
+The Governing Body of Stow Heath Primary Schoolschool recognises and is committed to fulfilling its statutory responsibility to safeguard and promote the welfare of children in accordance with the following legislation and guidance:

-- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - O Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - Wolverhampton Safeguarding Children's Board Inter-agency procedures - Thresholds of support to children and families in Wolverhampton - Working together to safeguard children (July 2018) - Keeping children safe in education (September 2018)

-- Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - What to do if you are worried a child is being abused (March 2015) - Sections 26 & 29 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006 (July 2018)
+- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - O Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - The Education (independent School Standards) Regulations 2014 - The non-maintained Special schools (England) Regulations 2015 - Wolverhampton Multi-agency safeguarding arrangements Wolverhampton Safeguarding Together - Thresholds of support to children and families in Wolverhampton - Working together to safeguard children (July 2018, updated February 2019) - Keeping Children Safe in Education (September 2020) - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - What to do if you are worried a child is being abused (March 2015) - Sections 26 & 29 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006 (July 2018 Regulations)